 Making this from start to finish takes literally fifteen minutes!
 It's an easy snack or appetizer to prepare for a dinner party.

 Open a tin of sardines and add the fillets to a food processor but set the olive oil aside because you will add the oil later.

 Prep the onions and parsley by dicing the onions and the parsley.
 Then measure the butter and slice it into cubes.

-Slice a lemon in half and set aside the one-half; you will use only the juice of half a lemon.
+Slice a lemon in half and set aside the other half; you will use only the juice of half a lemon.

 Add the butter, onions, parsley, lemon juice, and tomato paste (optional) to the sardines in the food processor.

 Pulse the ingredients for a few seconds until they are roughly combined and minced.
-Add a spoonful of olive oil and an eighth teaspoon of salt to the food processor.
+Add a spoonful of olive oil from the tin and an eighth teaspoon of salt to the food processor.

 Pulse again until smooth.
 If the texture is too thick, add more olive oil until you reach the consistency you want.